 The charity regulators for England and Wales and Scotland have been registering new CIOs/SCIOs (Scottish Charitable Incorporated Organisations) for a number of years.
 CIOs and SCIOs have benefits similar to a limited company charity.
 This means that the members and trustees are usually personally safeguarded from the financial liabilities of the charity, and that the charity has its own legal personality which means trustees do not have to take out contracts in their own names.
 CIOs and SCIOs do not have to register with Companies House, but they do need to register with their relevant charity regulator.

 Community benefit societies (BenComs) are incorporated registered societies which operate for the benefit of the community in which they operate.
 They must be able to demonstrate their social objectives and these must continue to be met.
 Registration is with the Financial Conduct Authority for an applicable fee which will depend upon its rules.

 BenComs are not the same as co-operatives as these operate primarily for the benefit of members.
 Depending on how they distribute profits and what activities they undertake, co-operatives can also be social enterprise entities.

 How we can help

-All of the above social enterprise entity structures require specialist advice so, if you are considering such a business in the London area we, at Tish Press & Company, can assist you.
+All of the above social enterprise entity structures require specialist advice so, if you are considering such a business in the Shenfield area we, at Tish Press & Company, can assist you.
 We will be happy to discuss your plans and the most appropriate structure with you.
 The most appropriate structure will depend on a number of factors, including consideration of taxation implications, the legal entity, regulation and management style.